apereo/java-cas-client/README.md

 <a name="orgapereocasclientvalidationcasjwtticketvalidationfilter"></a>
 #### org.apereo.cas.client.validation.CasJWTTicketValidationFilter
 Validates service tickets that issued by the CAS server as JWTs.

-At the moment, only JWTs that are first signed and then encrypted (in that order) are supported by this filter.
+Supported JWTs are:

+- The JWT must be signed and encrypted, in that order, or...
+- The JWT must be encrypted and signed, in that order, or...
+- The JWT must be encrypted.

 ```xml
 <filter>